-Chronic lower respiratory disease, primarily COPD, was the third leading cause of death in the United States in 2014.
+Chronic lower respiratory disease, primarily COPD, was the third leading cause of death in the U.S. in 2014.

-Tobacco smoke is a key factor in the development and progression of COPD in the United States, although exposure to air pollutants in the home and workplace, genetic factors, and respiratory infections also play a role.
+Tobacco smoke is a key factor in the development and progression of COPD in the U.S., although exposure to air pollutants in the home and workplace, genetic factors, and respiratory infections also play a role.

 Almost 15.7 million Americans -- 6.4% -- reported that they have been diagnosed with COPD, but the actual number may be higher, as COPD is known to be underdiagnosed.